tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK10.md

 ### 1st Paragraph

-The message we had to decrypt was in a file named "ciphertext.txt", which we can be found [here](etc/ciphertext.txt).
+The message we had to decrypt was in a file named "ciphertext.txt", which can be found [here](etc/ciphertext.txt).

 Since analyzing the whole file at once would be exhausting and fruitless, we opted to decipher it one paragraph at a time, starting with the first: